Erik Jendrišek: Germany

-The second half of the season, however, was not very successful for him as he failed to score any goals in ten league appearances, only recording one assist.
-Additionally, he was temporary suspended from the club's first team by coach Milan Šašić over lack of discipline.
-Instead of accepting a fine and return to first-team action, he chose to be relegated to the club's reserve team, where he played four fourth-division games during March and April 2008.
+On 30 May 2007, Jendrišek moved to 1.
+FC Kaiserslautern on a three-year contract.
+However, he was temporarily suspended by then-coach Milan Šašić over lack of discipline.
+Rather than accepting a fine and returning to first-team action, Jendrišek chose to play for the club's reserve team, where he played four fourth division games during March and April 2008.
 He later apologised and accepted the fine.
-In his last match for the reserves, he scored a hat-trick in the team's 5–2 away win at TuS Mechtersheim.
-Shortly thereafter, he permanently returned to first-team action.